deciduously/tictactoe-hs/haskell-in-english.md

 `foldr ((||) . flip isSubsequenceOf plays) False winStates
 ```

 Aha, it's our good old friend `foldr`.
 I unabashedly love folding.
 True to form, we've got three arguments: a transforming function, an initializer, and a collection.
 We've looked at two folds before - the trivial example used an `Int` as an initializer that we added numbers to, and the the code from the game used a collection (that we pre-built).
 This time around it's simple a `Bool` - `False`.
 That's is a-ok too as long as your transforming function returns a `Bool`!
 It can be any type at all.
-That means this whole fold will return a `Bool` - by definition, the fold always returns the same type as the initializer: `(a -> r -> r) -> r -> [a] -> **r**`.
-And that's what we want, because `when` expects a predicate.
+That means this whole fold will return a `Bool` - by definition, the fold always returns the same type as the initializer: `(a -> r -> r) -> r -> [a] -> r`.
+And that's what we want because `when` expects a predicate.

-Before picking apart the transformer, let's look at `winStates` - the collection we're folding over.
+Before picking apart the transformer let's look at `winStates` - the collection we're folding over.

 ```haskell
 -- line 53